jonnonz1/nz-statute-book/acts/public/2018/child-poverty-reduction-act-2018.md

 (2) The production in proceedings of a copy of the material incorporated by reference that is certified as a correct copy by the Statistician is, in the absence of evidence to the contrary, sufficient evidence of the material incorporated by reference in the definition.
 (3) See also Part 4 of the Contract and Commercial Law Act 2017, which enables this requirement to be met by certifying and retaining a copy in an electronic form.

-### 4 Material incorporated by reference does not have to be published under Legislation Act 2012
+### 4 Application of Legislation Act 2019 to material incorporated by reference
-Subpart 1 of Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in a definition in reliance on section 6(2).
+Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material incorporated by reference in a Statistician’s definition in reliance on section 6(2).

 ### 5 Material incorporated by reference does not have to be presented to House of Representatives
-Material incorporated by reference in a definition in reliance on section 6(2) does not have to be presented to the House of Representatives under section 41 of the Legislation Act 2012.
+[Repealed]

 ### 6 Failure to comply does not invalidate
 A failure to comply with this schedule does not invalidate a definition that incorporates material by reference.